Staffing Your Event

 Hosting a successful event for first-time shooters is fun and rewarding!
 You’ll want to have staff or volunteers ready to perform these functions:

 - Welcome/Reception/Sign-in.
-Remember that most of your event participants have never been in a gun range before and it may seem daunting.
+Remember that most of your event participants have never been in a gun range or shooting facility before and it may seem daunting.
 Good directional signage and friendly staff will make your guests feel welcome.

 - Certified Instructor.
 NSSF requests your First Shots instructor be certified through one of the nationally-recognized programs (such as NRA, IPSC, NSCA, USCCA).
 What we often hear is that First Shots quickly becomes everyone’s favorite class to teach, so it is very common that the First Shots instructor is the most experienced at the range.
 Classes should be fun, relaxed, informative and safe, and your instructor sets the tone.